serialscriptr/HomeAssistantPS/README.md

 You can download the module script and execute it to load the modules into memory on the fly by doing the following:
 > (new-object Net.WebClient).DownloadString('https://raw.githubusercontent.com/serialscriptr/HomeAssistantPS/master/HomeAssistant/HomeAssistant.psm1') | iex

-You can also install the module to your computer by downloading a copy of the repo and copying the HomeAssistant folder to the "$HOME\Documents\PowerShell\Modules" folder onm your computer
+You can also install the module to your computer by downloading a copy of the repo and copying the HomeAssistant folder to the "$HOME\Documents\PowerShell\Modules" folder on your computer